manojkmfsi/monodog/packages/monoapp/README.md

 ## 🎯 Overview

-This is the backend service designed to provide comprehensive analytics, health monitoring, and dependency tracking for a large **JavaScript/TypeScript monorepo**.
-It leverages specialized **@monodog** tools and a database layer (via **Prisma**) to efficiently manage, persist, and expose data about all packages within the repository.
+The dashboard will provide visual management and monitoring capabilities for packages in monorepos using pnpm, turbo, or Nx.
+It will be distributed as an npm package installable in any monorepo to auto-generate a web UI for package oversight.

-This service is typically run locally or on a central server to power a dedicated frontend dashboard.
+This service is typically run locally or on a central server and power a dedicated frontend dashboard.

 ---